gevent/gevent/doc/intro.rst

 Installation and Requirements
 =============================

-`gevent 1.3`_ runs on Python 2 and Python 3.
-Version 2.7 of Python 2
+`gevent 1.3`_ runs on Python 2.7 and Python 3.
+Releases 3.4, 3.5 and
-is supported, and versions 3.4, 3.5 and 3.6 of Python 3 are supported.
-(Users of older versions of Python 2 need to install gevent 1.0.x (2.5), 1.1.x (2.6) or 1.2.x (<=2.7.8); gevent 1.2 can be installed on
+3.6 of Python 3 are supported.
+(Users of older versions of Python 2 need to install gevent 1.0.x (2.5), 1.1.x (2.6) or 1.2.x (<=2.7.8);
-Python 3.3.) gevent requires the greenlet__ library and will install the `cffi`_ library by default on Windows.
+gevent 1.2 can be installed on Python 3.3.) gevent requires the greenlet__ library and will install the `cffi`_ library by default on Windows.

-.. note:: Python 3.3 is no longer actively supported in gevent 1.2
-          because it is not supported by the Python developers.
-However, it should continue to work with gevent 1.2 with the same level of support as gevent 1.1.
-For Python 3.3, version 3.3.5 or newer is required to use the gevent's SSL support due to bugs in the standard library of older versions.
-For Python 2, 2.7.9 or newer is required; 2.7.8 is not tested but probably runs, albeit with a less secure SSL module.

 gevent 1.3 also runs on PyPy 5.5 and above, although 5.9 or above is strongly recommended.
 On PyPy, there are no external dependencies.